 Course Description:

 This course will give students a broad, introductory analytical perspective on government and politics in the United States with the Constitution as a central document informing class discussions.
 In addition to becoming familiar with the Constitution, students also learn about the interactions of various institutions, political groups, beliefs, and ideas that constitute U.S. government and political life as well as a variety of theoretical perspectives for understanding these interactions.
-Students will become acquainted with a variety of theoretical perspectives and explanations for various behaviors and political outcomes.

-INSTRUCTOR:

-- Eric Smith

-- esmith@imsa.edu

-Text(s) / Materials:
+INSTRUCTOR(S):